Content []

 Day 7: Mu Cang Chai - Sapa

-That morning, after a hearty breakfast, we set off for Sapa, taking a beautiful mountain road.
+In our Vietnam family holiday packages, that morning, after a hearty breakfast, we set off for Sapa, taking a beautiful mountain road.
 The landscapes were breathtaking, with limestone peaks, terraced rice fields, and perched ethnic villages.
-Every bend in the road offered a new view, perfect for taking photos.
-As we passed through the districts of Than Uyen and Binh Lu, we encountered colorful ethnic groups such as the Red Dao, Black Dao, and Red Hmong.
-What struck me most was the kindness of the Lu women, always smiling and welcoming, with whom I exchanged a few words, feeling more connected to the region.
+Every bend in the road unveiled a new, picture-perfect scene.
+Passing through Than Uyen and Binh Lu, we encountered colorful communities like the Red Dao, Black Dao and Red Hmong.
+Most memorable was the warmth of the Lu women, whose smiles and brief exchanges made us feel instantly connected to the region.

 Hiking through Vietnam’s terraced rice fields

-The lunch was free, and my friend and I took the opportunity to enjoy a local restaurant, tasting Sapa’s specialties while admiring the landscape.
-In the afternoon, we continued our ascent to Sapa Vietnam, passing through Tram Ton Pass, the highest point in Vietnam at 2,000 meters, offering an incredible view of the valley and rice terraces.
+With free time for lunch, we enjoyed local Sapa dishes in a small restaurant overlooking the scenery.
+In the afternoon, we climbed toward Sapa Vietnam, crossing Tram Ton Pass at 2,000 meters, where sweeping views of valleys and rice terraces left a lasting impression.
 By the end of the day, we arrived in Sapa, settled into our hotel, and then strolled through the streets to soak in the mountain atmosphere.
 This day on my 3-week north Vietnam trip gave me an overwhelming sense of escape, and I was eager to explore even more of this fascinating region.

 Days 8 - 9: Sapa - Hiking to Y Linh Ho - Lao Chai - Ta Van